 You would have to have been in a cave for the past week to be unaware of the fact that Pope Francis visited the United States.
 The Catholic Pontiff’s speech to the United Nations General Assembly hogged most of the headlines from the U.N., and indeed largely overshadowed the event to which the Pope’s speech was merely the curtain-raiser: the United Nations Sustainable Development Summit.
 The Summit met to endorse the Sustainable Development Goals (SDGs), the successors to the Millennium Development Goals (MDGs) whose target and expiry date are 2015.

 The world has changed dramatically in the intervening period.
-When the member states of the United Nations adopted the MDGs in 2000, there were fewer than 1 billion mobile phones in the world, concentrated in the hands of the prosperous in developed countries and the wealthy elites of developing economies.
+When the member states of the United Nations adopted the MDGs in 2000, there were fewer than 1 billion mobile phones<!--- what is the source of the 1 billion number? please link to it---> in the world, concentrated in the hands of the prosperous in developed countries and the wealthy elites of developing economies.
 Mobile financial services did not exist, and the mobile channel was not on the development agenda when the world welcomed the new millennium and set development targets to be realized by 2015.

 Fast forward 15 years, and we are now in a world where the mobile phone is a necessity to which most people, irrespective of their country of origin or economic status, can scarcely imagine living without access.
-Six out of every seven of the world’s mobile subscriptions are in developing countries, and over half of the world’s 7.3 billion inhabitants have a mobile phone subscription.
-Any new set of development goals that did not feature a prominent role for the mobile channel or factor in its potential impact would stand out as a product of 20th-century analogue thinking in a digital 21st-century world.
+Six out of every seven of the world’s mobile subscriptions are in developing countries, and over half of the world’s 7.3 billion inhabitants have a mobile phone subscription. <!--- what is the source of these figures? please link to it---> Any new set of development goals that did not feature a prominent role for the mobile channel or factor in its potential impact would stand out as a product of 20th-century analogue thinking in a digital 21st-century world.

 New Realities; New Ambitions